 Causes of iGAS Infections

-The gram-positive bacteria, Streptococcus pyogenes, is the cause of iGAS infections.
+The gram-positive bacteria, Streptococcus pyogenes, is the cause of the outbreak of Streptococcal infections (iGAS infections.)
 The bacteria can live on hands or the throat and can be spread throughout the population by sneezing and skin-to-skin contact.
 While S. pyogenes does not cause infection in healthy individuals, if the bacterial strains are able to enter the body, they can cause mild infections such as strep throat and skin infections.
 However, if the bacteria enter the blood stream through open wounds, the results can be fatal.

 Bacteria can survive in the warm, damp environment of an open wound, in a community known as a biofilm.
 Biofilms are harder to remove and kill than individual planktonic bacteria as they behave differently and are less susceptible to standard antibiotic treatment.
 Biofilms also often consist of multiple species of bacteria, making them more complex and harder to treat.
 Therefore, once bacteria have entered a host’s system and reside within a biofilm, antibiotic treatments such as the use of penicillin may not be effective at eradicating the infection quickly and effectively.
 You can read more about biofilms here.

 Infection control measures have been implemented by PHE and the NHS in Essex to prevent the infection spreading throughout the population.
 However, the outbreak of iGAS highlights the importance of comprehensive testing of wound care products to ensure their efficacy and bactericidal properties in chronic wound care management.
 Moreover, in order to contain and prevent the spread of infections such as iGAS, anti-bacterial products must be proven to be effective in removing and killing the target pathogens.